Quality declaration - Summary

 The ABS is focused on, and committed to, accuracy in all the data it releases however like most collections conducted by the ABS the Survey of New Capital Expenditure is subject to both Sampling and Non-sampling errors.

 Annotations are used to identify all published estimates that have an estimated relative standard error (RSE) of greater than 10%.
-Details on the recommended usage of estimates with a high RSE are provided in paragraph 31 of the Explanatory Notes.
+Details on the recommended usage of estimates with a high RSE are provided in the Explanatory Notes.
 These annotations have only been applied to estimates from the March quarter 2009.

 Non-sampling errors may arise as a result of errors in the reporting, recording or processing of the data and can occur even if there is a complete enumeration of the population.
 It is difficult to measure the size of non-sampling errors, however every effort is made in the design of the survey and development of survey procedures to minimise their effects.